Skip to main content

 Connection with Nature

-Whether hiking through dense bamboo forests, gazing over the mist-covered valleys, or experiencing the peaceful atmosphere of Gangtey and Paro, the serenity of Bhutan will offer a refreshing escape from the noise of everyday life.
-Travelers may find themselves unexpectedly touched by the stillness of the environment and the gentleness of Bhutanese hospitality.
+Whether hiking through bamboo forests, gazing over mist-covered valleys, or enjoying the calm of Gangtey and Paro, the serenity encountered on the Thimphu Festival Tour offers a refreshing escape from everyday life.
+Travelers often leave with a deeper appreciation for the stillness of the environment and the warmth of Bhutanese hospitality.

 FAQs